seanpedrick-case/gradio_image_annotator/README.md

 </td>
 <td align="left"><code>None</code></td>
 <td align="left">A dict or None.
 The dictionary must contain a key 'image' with either an URL to an image, a numpy image or a PIL image.
 Optionally it may contain a key 'boxes' with a list of boxes.
 Each box must be a dict wit the keys: 'xmin', 'ymin', 'xmax' and 'ymax' with the absolute image coordinates of the box.
 Optionally can also include the keys 'label' and 'color' describing the label and color of the box.
-Color must be a tuple of RGB values (e.g. `(255,255,255)`).</td>
+Color must be a tuple of RGB values (e.g. `(255,255,255)`).
+Optionally can also include the keys 'orientation' with a integer between 0 and 3, describing the number of times the image is rotated by 90 degrees in frontend, the rotation is clockwise.</td>
 </tr>

 <tr>